-An IEEE Member and recipient of the 2008 Humboldt Research Award and the 2014 IEEE Harlan D. Mills Joint Award, Cousot is the Silver Professor of Computer Science at the Courant Institute of Mathematical Sciences, New York University, New York, New York, USA.
+An IEEE member and recipient of the 2008 Humboldt Research Award and the 2014 IEEE Harlan D. Mills Joint Award, Cousot is the Silver Professor of Computer Science at the Courant Institute of Mathematical Sciences, New York University, New York, USA.

 A living legend in the field of machine learning largely responsible for its historical and current success, Vladimir Vapnik has shaped the way modern researchers address the challenges of machine learning and how the field is practiced every day in applications ranging from large computer systems such as Google and Facebook to next-generation smart devices.
 Vapnik, with colleague Alexey Chervonenkis, developed the fundamental basis of statistical learning theory, which is at the foundation of practically all machine-learning techniques.
 Vapnik established an approach to machine learning based on the principle of fitting available training data while balancing the complexity of the learned model (known as the Vapnik-Chervonenkis dimension).
 This work helped researchers to understand basic issues about the nature of learning in general, and about what it means for a model or a theory to be simple or complex.
 It has provided the mathematical foundations for the entire optimization-based approach to machine learning.
 Another of Vapnik’s breakthroughs was the support vector machine (SVM) algorithm, which has become one of the most widely used techniques in machine learning.
 Building on Vapnik's statistical learning theory, this computationally efficient learning algorithm satisfies strong generalization guarantees.
 When combined with kernel functions, SVMs produce a highly flexible learning system for a wide range of data types and inductive biases, effectively using a linear-separator learning algorithm to perform well even for data requiring highly nonlinear separation boundaries.
 SVMs have been applied to a tremendous range of commercial, governmental, scientific, and academic problems, from spam and fraud detection, to the face detector in an iPhone, to supporting cutting-edge biological discoveries.